xdavidchen/hugoblog/content/post/give-context/index.md

   - communication
   - empathy
 ---
-Context is a the key in effective communication.
+Context is the key in effective communication.

 Sometimes it is a reason that supports a decision.\
 Sometimes it is detail behind a situation.\